octocat/Spoon-Knife/README.md

 ![shlifim_logo_2](https://user-images.githubusercontent.com/40122521/110316976-2990f880-8014-11eb-8ee8-96c21dd4b29f.png)

+Shlifim is the project our group will work on during the course.
-Shlifim is an open source forum based web application for helping students find answers to their homework and assignments and also share summaries.
+The project will be forum based web application for helping students find answers to their homework and assignments and also share summaries.

-The develpoment of this project is in [Vagrant](https://www.vagrantup.com/) environment using [PipEnv](https://github.com/pypa/pipenv) and [Django](https://www.djangoproject.com/)
+The develpoment of this project will be in [Vagrant](https://www.vagrantup.com/) environment using [PipEnv](https://github.com/pypa/pipenv) and [Django](https://www.djangoproject.com/)

 Team members:
 * Aviv Zafrani